-But there is also a legal mechanism for such financial flows: Tax avoidance.
-Though it is not a criminal offense, tax avoidance attracts widespread criticism - not least from 2002 to 2011, \$60.8 billion moved illegally into or out of Ghana, Kenya, Mozambique, Tanzania and Uganda in this way.
+capital between countries is the mis-invoicing of trade, whereby companies alter the value of their imports and exports.
+A recent GFI study indicated that, from 2002 to 2011, \$60.8 billion moved illegally into or out of Ghana, Kenya, Mozambique, Tanzania, and Uganda in this way.

-Taken together, illicit financial flows currently amount to nearly ten times the total sum of international aid.
+Taken together, illicit financial flows currently amount to nearly 10 times the total sum of international aid.
 Imagine how much good that money could do if it were channeled toward welfare-enhancing projects.